fledge-iot/fledge/docs/OMF.rst

     When using the PI Buffer Subsystem, set the action code to *create* which will allow new data to be compressed normally.
     One disadvantage of the *create* action code is that multiple values with the same timestamp will all be stored.

   - **Enable Tracing**: The Enable Tracing flag allows users to toggle the Tracing functionality on or off.
-If enabled, a detailed tracing of OMF Messages will be written to `logs/debug-trace/omf.log` file in Fledge data directory.
+If enabled, a detailed tracing of OMF messages will be written to `logs/debug-trace/omf.log` file in Fledge data directory.

 Asset Framework